cosmos/sdk-tutorials/voter/index.md

 A new directory named `voter` is created in your home directory.

-The `voter` directory contains a working blockchain app and all of the code to build and launch a blockchain-based app, including these files and directories:
+The `voter` directory contains a working blockchain app and all of the code you need to build and launch a blockchain-based app, including these files and directories:

 - `app` contains files that connect all of the moving parts of your application
 - `cmd` is responsible for the `voterd` daemon that starts and interacts with the app
 - `proto` contains the protobuf types
 - `vue` contains the web user interface as shown at the top of this tutorial
-- `x` contains the `voter` module
+- `x` contains the Cosmos SDK `voter` module

 Cosmos SDK modules are the building blocks of apps.
 If you are new to Cosmos SDK modules, see [Introduction to SDK Modules](https://docs.cosmos.network/master/building-modules/intro.html).